mdrxy/streamdeck-buttons/backend/README.md

 During development, modify and add tests in `./backend/app/tests/`.

-### Test a Running Stack

-If your stack is already up and you just want to run the tests, you can use:
+If your stack is already up, you can run tests by using:

 ```sh
 docker compose exec backend bash scripts/tests-start.sh